Growing up in the suburbs of Atlanta, a city often dubbed America’s Black Mecca

 Needless to say, this is about racial politics and extortion, not about history.
 It seems absurd for a major studio to apologize for its own film and the race of the cast.
 But something tells me it won’t be the last time.

 November 27, 2014].
 How dare whites be cast as characters that, as a matter of historical fact, were genetically closely related to contemporary Europeans?!?
 [We've got the same mummy!
 Up to 70% of British men are 'related' to the Egyptian Pharaoh Tutankhamun

 Before it even hits theaters, director Ridley Scott’s Biblical epic “Exodus: Gods and Kings” has generated heated debate and controversy because of its alleged “whitewashing” of Egyptian culture.The film stars white actors Christian Bale, Joel Edgerton and Sigourney Weaver as Egyptians, while critics point out that black members of the cast are largely relegated to playing servants, assassins and thieves.
 Edgerton, a blonde-haired, blue-eyed Australian who plays the iconic Ramses, is made to appear more ethnic with the use of make-up and copious eyeliner.The backlash on social media has been swift, with the hashtag #BoycottExodusMovie making the rounds prior to the film’s Dec.
 12 release date.“To make the main characters white and everyone else African is cinematic colonialism,” wrote David Dennis Jr. in post for Medium. ”It’s creating a piece of historical ‘art’ that carries on oppressive imagery that’s helped shackle entire countries and corners of the world.”[“Exodus’ racial casting controversy is a familiar one,” By Adam Howard, MSNBC, December 12, 2014]

 , Mississippi.
 There’s actually no evidence to suggest that black Africans had much of anything to do with building the glories of ancient Egypt.
 But even a casual glance around contemporary America shows what they have done to America’s once-proud urban centers.

 , however, I can’t help but think of that mall from my childhood.
 All of this is part of the same old story.
 Whites create and build, and blacks destroy.
 And as we struggle amidst the ruins, we get to hear their ignorant boasting that an ancient civilization originated from their genius, even as the communities of our fathers crumble around us.

 What exactly brought down ancient Egypt?
 Perhaps it is too far in the unknowable past to ever say for sure.
 But looking at what happened to places within my own past I can’t help but wonder—maybe it was just white flight

-Paul Kersey[Email him] is the author of the blog SBPDL, and has published the books SBPDL Year One, Hollywood in Blackface and Escape From Detroit, Opiate of America: College Football in Black and White and Second City Confidential: The Black Experience in Chicagoland.
+.Paul Kersey[Email him] is the author of the blog SBPDL, and has published the books SBPDL Year One, Hollywood in Blackface and Escape From Detroit, Opiate of America: College Football in Black and White and Second City Confidential: The Black Experience in Chicagoland.
 His latest book is The Tragic City: Birmingham 1963-2013.